hasimy-as/GetCoin-Game/README.md

-# Remember-Game
+# GetCoin-Game
-An Android Game Application about remembering, and improving memory.
+An Android Game Application about catching coins and avoiding bombs.